JK-Rolling/DuinoCoinI2C_RPI/README.md

 Use Pico slave code for Raspberry Pi Pico.
 Logic Level Converter (LLC) is not required as both RPi and Pico operates at 3.3V.

+Use Arduino Mbed OS RP2040 Boards **version 2.3.1**.
+Install it from Arduino IDE board manager

 ## Library Dependency